 Additional work outside of the government entity was carried out in the early 1990s.
 This work covered the north-western quadrant of the island and was conducted by Sudurvik hf.
 Selective stream sediment sampling focused around altered felsic occurrences as possible gold sources (Corbett, 2004).

 Exploration continued under a joint venture between Teck Corporation of Canada and Sudurvik.
 Exploration agreements committed Teck to exploration expenditures on the Icelandic properties.
-In 1992 Teck completed a program of work on the Sudurvik areas in Iceland to follow up results of the Sudurvik stream silt sampling.
-However, once the expenditure commitments were fulfilled Teck withdrew, (Corbett, 2004).
+In 1992 Teck completed a program of work following up results of the Sudurvik stream silt sampling.
+However, once the expenditure commitments were fulfilled, Teck withdrew.
+(Corbett, 2004).
 Several companies have carried out regional and local exploration campaigns as described below:

 - 1990 to 2019 Málmís – Stream sediments, mapping, and rock chip sampling

 - 1991 to 1993 Sudurvik/Teck – Stream sediment and rock chip sampling

 - 1996 to 1997 Icelandic Gold Corporation and Orivile Pte Ltd – Rock and soil sampling, drilling, trenching

 - 2004 to 2014 Gold Ísland-Melmi JV – Drilling, soil, and rock sampling.